slateci/slate-portal/README.md

     * [Linux](#linux-ubuntu)
     * [Windows](#windows)
 * Create your own App registration for use in the Portal.
 Visit the [Globus Developer Pages](https://developers.globus.org) to register an App.
+    * After creating your App the client id and secret can be copied into this project in the following two places:
+        * `portal/auth.json` where the `client_id` and `secret` properties are used during the login process.
+        * `service/service.conf` where the `PORTAL_CLIENT_ID` is used to validate the access token that the Portal sends to the Service.

 ### OS X